FrankSzendzielarz/AlgorandVisualStudio/ContractDevelopment/CSharpGuidelines.md

 ## Unsupported types

-.NET Collections, floating point, decimal, and structs/objects are not yet supported.
+.NET Collections, binary floating point, and some array types are not yet supported.

 ## Local variables and scope